 Raw eggs for dogs are an amazing nutritional booster all year round, but Easter is certainly an amazing time to write about their benefits since they’re top of mind for so many people.

-That’s when I switched them both to raw dog food, after Missy’s first cancer diagnosis in 2014.
+That’s when I switched them both from kibble to raw dog food, after Missy’s first cancer diagnosis in 2014.
 They each got 3-4 raw eggs per week because they’re filled to the brim with nutrients.

 The Benefits Of Raw Eggs for Dogs

-Disclaimer: This blog post was originally published in 2015 and has been updated in 2022.
+Disclaimer: This blog post was originally published in 2015 and has been updated in 2023.
 It contains affiliate links I may earn compensation through at no additional cost to you.

 They also contain lots of minerals & vitamins: